ncatlab/nlab-content/pages/9/2/9/0/10929/content.md

 The operations $R_a R_b^{-1}$ (where $R_a: x\mapsto x\triangleright a$) for $a,b$ in a quandle $X$ form the transvection group
 $Transv(X)$ which is a normal subgroup of the inner automorphism group of a quandle.
 For Coxeter quandle, their quotient is a cyclic group (result of D. Joyce, JPAA 1982).

-There are also quandles whcih are secretly entirely defined in terms of transvections; these are the transvection quandles, also called symplectic quandles; the operation is defined in terms of an alternative form on the underlying $R$-module:
+There are also quandles which are secretly entirely defined in terms of transvections; these are the transvection quandles, also called symplectic quandles; the operation is defined in terms of an alternative form on the underlying $R$-module:

 * Esteban Adam Navas, Sam Nelson, _On symplectic quandles_, Osaka J. Math. __45__:4 (2008) 973--985 [MR2493966](https://mathscinet.ams.org/mathscinet-getitem?mr=2493966) [euclid](https://projecteuclid.org/euclid.ojm/1227708829)